- Last updated:

 Official (special and diplomatic) passport holders must consult the Official Travel page, as they may be subject to different entry requirements.

 Canadians must present a passport to visit the Marshall Islands, which must be valid for at least six months beyond the date of expected departure from that country.
+Prior to travelling, ask your transportation company about its requirements related to passport validity, which may be more stringent than the country's entry rules.

 Tourist visas are issued upon arrival at the airport.
 For business or student visas, consult the Embassy of the Republic of the Marshall Islands.